OpenWindows

-OpenWindows is a discontinued desktop environment for Sun Microsystems workstations which combined SunView, NeWS, and X Window System protocols.
+OpenWindows is a discontinued desktop environment for Sun Microsystems workstations which combined a display server supporting the X Window System protocol, the XView and OLIT toolkits, the OPEN LOOK Window Manager (olwm), and the DeskSet productivity tools; earlier versions of OpenWindows also supported the NeWS protocol.
+It implements the OPEN LOOK GUI specification.

 OpenWindows was included in later releases of the SunOS 4 and Solaris operating systems, until its removal in Solaris 9 in favor of Common Desktop Environment (CDE) and GNOME 2.0.

-OpenWindows implements the OPEN LOOK GUI specification.
-OpenWindows is made of four components: the OPEN LOOK Window Manager (olwm), the DeskSet productivity tools, the XView and OLIT widget toolkits, and the underlying X11/NeWS window server.

 History

 OpenWindows 1.0 was released in 1989 as a separately licensed addition to SunOS 4.0, replacing the older SunView (originally "SunTools") windowing system.
 Its core is the "xnews server", a hybrid window server that as its name implies supports both X11 and NeWS-based applications.
 The server can also display legacy SunView applications, although this functionality was not well-supported.
 (A standalone NeWS windowing system was also available for a time, but was never the primary SunOS windowing environment.)
 Starting with SunOS 4.1.1 in 1990, OpenWindows 2.0 was bundled with the operating system.

 Solaris 2.0, the first release of the successor to SunOS 4, included OpenWindows 3.0.1.
 Starting with Solaris 2.3 in late 1993, Sun switched to a standard X11R5 release of X11.
 It was still called OpenWindows (now version 3.3), but the NeWS protocol was replaced by support for Display PostScript.
 Support for SunView applications was removed.
 The graphical look and feel of the window manager and tools is still based on OPEN LOOK.
 Solaris 7 featured OpenWindows 3.6.1, with an X11R6.4 server.

 In 1993, Sun and the other major Unix vendors of the time formed the COSE alliance, seeking further standardization among their Unix releases.
 The alliance chose the Motif look and feel as its standard, and Sun announced it would phase out OpenWindows in favor of the new COSE desktop environment, which came to be known as CDE.

 The last release of OpenWindows is version 3.6.2, included in Solaris 8.
 With the release of Solaris 9 in 2002, the removal of OpenWindows support from Solaris finally began, as the OPEN LOOK DeskSet tools, OLIT and XView development tools, and olwm were removed.
 Support for running and displaying applications built with XView or OLIT remains in both Solaris 9 and Solaris 10, but the necessary libraries are no longer included in Solaris 11 and later releases.